JCalderan/xebicon2019-spinnaker-handson/part2/exercise1/README.md

               serviceName: xebicon-frontend
               servicePort: 80
 ```
-This manifest describe an [Ingress rule](https://kubernetes.io/docs/concepts/services-networking/ingress/) used by the cluster's [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) in order to route incoming traffic to the right Service, which in turn will route traffic to the right pods.
+This manifest describes an [Ingress rule](https://kubernetes.io/docs/concepts/services-networking/ingress/) used by the cluster's [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) in order to route incoming traffic to the right Service, which in turn will route traffic to the right pods.

 ### ReplicaSet stage